How to Change a Newborn’s Diaper

 Before we get into the nitty-gritty, it’s important to have the materials you’ll need on hand:

-• A change of clothes for the baby: Leaks happen, so always have back-up options ready.
+- A change of clothes for the baby: Leaks happen, so always have back-up options ready.

-• Moistened wipes or cotton balls: Because newborn skin is so sensitive, you may need soft, cleansing materials to gently clean your newborn.
+- Moistened wipes or cotton balls: Because newborn skin is so sensitive, you may need soft, cleansing materials to gently clean your newborn.

-• Your imagination: Some babies love to wiggle and squirm, so a distraction may be helpful with changing!
+- Your imagination: Some babies love to wiggle and squirm, so a distraction may be helpful with changing!
 Play some soft music or keep a favorite toy visible during changing.

 Choosing the Right Wipes

-Newborn skin is more delicate than infant skin, so the Mayo Clinic recommendsOpens in a new tab. using only water and soft materials, or hypoallergenic wipes without lanolin or alcohol.
+Newborn skin is more delicate than infant skin, so the Mayo Clinic recommends using only water and soft materials, or hypoallergenic wipes without lanolin or alcohol.

 Coterie diaper wipes are made with 100% plant-based, biodegradable, plastic-free fibers, and are up to 30% larger than other wipesWe use 99% purified water in our wipes to create a more comfortable and cleansing wipe for your newborn.